Child displacement: Psychological effects of disruption in parent–child relationships

-Psychologists and social-behavioral scientists agree that children thrive better both psychologically and developmentally in two rather than one parent families.
-Bowlby (1969) stated that there is a critical period that was sensitive to the development of attachment, during which attachment is easily formed between the child and its parents.
+Psychologists and social-behavioral scientists agree that children thrive better both psychologically and developmentally in two-parent families.
+John Bowlby (1969) stated that there is a sensitive period that was sensitive to the development of attachment, during which attachment is easily formed between the child and its parents.
 Early research on adoptions gives support to this view, though scholars state that the sensitive period is actually quite extensive.
 This might imply that children need longer period of interaction with their parents than previously thought.

 Effects on attachment development

 The development of attachment occurs as a result of the process of reciprocal interaction between parent and the child.
 This reciprocal interaction helps the child to discriminate its parents from others and helps develop emotional relationships with its parents.
 Infant-parent attachment helps to develop psychological security, self-confidence and enables the development of trust in other humans.
 The amount of time spend together is not the only factor that influences the development of attachments.
 Some threshold level of interaction is also needed for attachment to develop.
-Opportunities for regular interaction is important for the development of attachment.
+A threshold level of interaction is required to establish attachments, and regular opportunities for interaction are crucial.
 Children in both single-parent and two-parent families seem to be better adjusted when they enjoy warm and affirmative interactions with two parents who are actively involved.
 Empirical literature shows that children need regular interaction with attachment figures in order to maintain relationships.
 Extended separation of the child from either of the parent is detrimental as it hinders the development of attachment and relationship between the child and the parent.
 It is because of this reason that it becomes extremely difficult to re-establish relationship between child and parents once it is disrupted.
 For this reason it is best to avoid such disruptions.
 A child's relationship with its parents has significant influence on the nature of social, psychological and emotional development of the child.
 Empirical research also shows that disruption in relationship between child and its parents has adverse effects on a child's development.
 Those children who are hindered from having stable and regular interaction and meaningful relationship with either of the parent are at a higher potential of psychological risk.
 Thus children are more likely and able to attain their psychological potential when they are able to have healthy and regular relationship with both their parents.

 The ideal situation of relationship between children and parents is one in which there is everyday interaction between the child and its parents.
 This includes interaction in various family and social contexts like play, basic care, limit setting, putting to bed etc. Everyday activities promotes and maintains the development of trust and helps to strengthen and deepen parent–child relationships.